The University manages a wide range of computing facilities and services that are available to all members of the University:

 The server details to enter into the client, once installed are:

 The 'Physics MacCluster' is the network of Apple Mac computers and printers provided for use by students and staff in Rooms PHY/120, PHY/121, PHY/302 and at various other locations throughout the Physics Building.
-Home-directories are stored on one of the two cytosine servers.
+Refer to the

 Users must register before using the Physics MacCluster using the: